WhiteflagProtocol/whiteflag-standard/wf-specification.md

-The standard describes the uncompressed and unencrypted concatenated character string at the Decentralised Protocol Layer, and how these messages are encoded into a binary string, and optionally encrypted to be embedded in a blockcahin transaction at the Blockchain Overlay Network Layer.
+The standard describes the uncompressed and unencrypted concatenated character string at the Decentralised Protocol Layer, and how these messages are encoded into a binary string, and optionally encrypted to be embedded in a blockchain transaction at the Blockchain Overlay Network Layer.

 ### 4.1.2 Message Encoding